1960 Valdivia earthquake: Tsunamis

-The coastal localities of Nilahue and Mehuín were struck by the tsunami causing the loss of fishing boats.
-150 boats, most of them used for fishing are reported to have "disappeared" in Mehuín.
-Some kilometres north of Mahuín at the coastal town of Queule, a carabinero reported hundreds of people dead or missing some days after the tsunami.
-Historians Yoselin Jaramillo and Ismael Basso report that people in Queule decades later know about 50 people to have died because of the earthquake and tsunami.
+The coastal localities of Nilahue and Mehuín were struck by the tsunami, causing the loss of fishing boats.
+150 boats, most of them used for fishing, were reported to have "disappeared" in Mehuín.
+Some kilometres north of Mahuín in the coastal town of Queule, a carabinero reported hundreds of people dead or missing some days after the tsunami.
+Historians Yoselin Jaramillo and Ismael Basso report that people in Queule decades later knew about 50 people to have died because of the earthquake and tsunami.